• Fool me once….

 1/4oz allspice dram

-Shake everything except soda with ice and pour into vessel.
-Top with club soda.
+Shake with crushed ice and pour into snifter glass.

 3/4oz lime juice